 Calgary is a vibrant, modern city located in the southern part of Alberta.
-With a population of 1.4 million, Calgary is the fourth-largest city in Canada.
-Calgary has a multicultural character and is very diverse; close to 150 different languages are spoken in the city.
-Calgary is well-known for its citizens' friendliness and hospitality, as well as the natural beauty of its surroundings.
+With a population of 1.6 million, Calgary is the fourth-largest city in Canada.
+It has a multicultural character and is highly diverse, with nearly 150 different languages spoken throughout the city.
+Calgary is well-known for the friendliness and hospitality of its citizens, as well as for the natural beauty of its surroundings.

-Calgary is situated in the eastern foothills of Canada's Rocky Mountains, where the Elbow and Bow Rivers meet.
-The city's close proximity to the mountains makes it a perfect location for outdoor activities such as skiing, skating, hiking, fishing, and cycling.
+Situated in the eastern foothills of Canada's Rocky Mountains, where the Elbow and Bow Rivers meet, Calgary’s proximity to the mountains makes it an ideal location for outdoor activities such as skiing, skating, hiking, fishing, and cycling.

-Calgary also has a vibrant and eclectic arts scene, hosting many events and festivals throughout the year, in addition to fantastic restaurants, nightlife, shopping, sports and recreation facilities, and all the amenities you would expect of a modern and prosperous city.
+Calgary also boasts a vibrant and eclectic arts scene, hosting numerous events and festivals throughout the year.
+In addition, the city offers fantastic restaurants, nightlife, shopping, sports and recreation facilities, and all the amenities you would expect of a modern and prosperous city.

 Calgary's History